SUPERETDUPER/Robotics-2018/README.md

 # WRO 2018 Senior

-Code used at the Zone 01 Senior WRO Competition.
+Code used for the Zone 01 Senior WRO Competition.
 Uses the EV3 Lejos library.